keighrim/kaldi-yesno-tutorial/README.md

     * `<utt_id> <speaker_id>`
         * e.g. `0_0_1_0_1_0_1_1 global`
     * Since we have only one speaker in this example, let's use "global" as speaker_id
     * **We found that,** in a later step, Kaldi data validation utility will add an empty line when mirroring `utt2spk`, if the file ends with a non-empty line (we believe this is a bug).
-To avoid false negative in validation, forget about fence-posting for `utt2spk`, and add an empty line at the end.
+To avoid false negative in validation, left (or add) an empty line at the end.
 * ~~(optional) `segments`~~: beyond this tutorial's scope
 * ~~(optional) `reco2file_and_channel`~~: beyond this tutorial's scope
 * `spk2utt`